ezcatdb/molbiol_lung_corpus-guidelines/_event/Negative_regulation.md

 This event describes "inactivation/inhibition/down-regulation" event (UMLS ID:C3463820).

-The following words/phrases can be triggers of this event:
+The following words/phrases, which are verbs and nominalized verbs, can be triggers of this event:

 - *abolish*, *abolishes*, *abolished*, *abolishment*
 - *abrogate*, *abrogates*, *abrogated*, *abrogation*